 Spontaneous firing rates in the IC remain increased in the long term (> 30 days) following trauma to the cochlea (Berger, Coomber, Wells, Wallace, & Palmer, 2014; Coomber et al., 2014; Longenecker & Galazyuk, 2016; Mulders & Robertson, 2011; Ropp, Tiedemann, Young, & May, 2014; Vogler, Robertson, & Mulders, 2016).
 Given that evidence of chronic tinnitus-like behavior can take up to 5–8 weeks to emerge (e.g., Turner, Larsen, Hughes, Moechars, & Shore, 2012), this is a time at which it becomes important to differentiate between changes underlying tinnitus compared to those that are simply a result of the noise exposure.
 Although increases in spontaneous firing rate have classically been considered an underlying contributor to the perception of tinnitus, recent studies, demonstrating no differences between animals with behavioral evidence of tinnitus and those without, raise the possibility that these increases may simply be a product of the hearing loss but not necessarily associated with tinnitus (Coomber et al., 2014; Longenecker & Galazyuk, 2016; Ropp et al., 2014).
 Furthermore, one recent study demonstrated that repetitive transcranial magnetic stimulation in guinea pigs successfully eliminated behavioral evidence of tinnitus, although IC hyperactivity (increased spontaneous activity) remained unchanged (Mulders, Vooys, Makowiecki, Tang, & Rodger, 2016).

 It appears that there is a time-dependent change in the way that increased spontaneous activity is maintained within the IC following noise exposure.
 Cochlear ablation within 6 weeks can reverse noise-induced hyperactivity (Mulders & Robertson, 2009) but is ineffective beyond this time (Mulders & Robertson, 2011).
 Furthermore, DCN ablation in the first few weeks following an acoustic insult significantly reduced noise-induced IC hyperactivity (Manzoor et al., 2012).
-This is supported by evidence indicating that bilateral DCN lesions prior to noise exposure prevented tinnitus-like behavior from emerging (Brozoski et al., 2012), although DCN ablation 3–5 months after acoustic trauma did not reverse preexisting tinnitus-like behavior (Brozoski & Bauer, 2005).
+This is supported by evidence (p.
+532) indicating that bilateral DCN lesions prior to noise exposure prevented tinnitus-like behavior from emerging (Brozoski et al., 2012), although DCN ablation 3–5 months after acoustic trauma did not reverse preexisting tinnitus-like behavior (Brozoski & Bauer, 2005).
 However, it is possible that there may still be some dependence on peripheral input at this later stage, as Ropp et al. (2014) demonstrated that IC neurons receiving VCN input were hyperactive 1–4 months following noise exposure, whereas those receiving DCN input were not.
 Further research is required to determine whether the VCN modulates noise-induced changes in IC activity in the long term.
 In summary, the evidence just described suggests that IC hyperactivity is generally dependent on ascending input in the short term following noise exposure, but it may later become intrinsic.

 There are distinct changes in the firing patterns of IC neurons following long-term recovery from noise exposure.
 Several weeks after noise exposure, patterns of burst firing emerge, which are associated with increased neural synchrony (Bauer, Turner, Caspary, Myers, & Brozoski, 2008; Coomber et al., 2014).
-These bursting patterns occur at the same time as a shift in the balance of response profiles, whereby the proportion of IC onset-type responses increases, along with a decrease in sustained responses (Berger et al., 2014), although these were evident regardless of the presence behavioral evidence of tinnitus.
+These bursting patterns occur at the same time as a shift in the balance of response profiles, whereby the proportion of IC onset-type responses increases, along with a decrease in sustained responses (Berger et al., 2014), although these were evident regardless of the the presence of behavioral evidence of tinnitus.
 Furthermore, noise exposure in juvenile rats can impair sound processing (frequency selectivity) in adulthood: the dynamic range of IC neurons is reduced, inhibitory sidebands are reduced, and excitatory areas are expanded (Bures, Grecova, Popelar, & Syka, 2010; Grecova, Bures, Popelar, Suta, & Syka, 2009).